 Australian Children's Education and Care Quality Authority

 The Australian Children's Education and Care Quality Authority (ACECQA) is the national body jointly governed by the Australian Government and state and territory governments.
 ACECQA guides and oversees the implementation of the National Quality Framework (NQF).
-Its website (www.acecqa.gov.au) is the primary source of information on the NQF, and contains the Education and Care National Regulations and a range of supporting documentation for the sector
+The ACECQA website is the primary source of information on the NQF, and contains the Education and Care National Regulations and a range of supporting documentation for the sector

 The National Quality Framework took effect on 1 January 2012 and applies to most long day care, family day care, preschool (or kindergarten) and outside schools hours care services.

 The National Quality Framework aims to raise the quality of education and care across Australian services through the National Quality Standard.
 Other changes include improved educator to child ratios, new qualification requirements, and a national assessment and rating process.

 These changes provide families with information on the quality of care to help them make informed choices about which service will best meet their needs.

 The National Quality Standard is divided into seven Quality Areas:

 - Physical environment